HodyahAdler/BIU_oop_class_winter2024/Assignment-2.md

 First, please read about working with multiple classes: [[MultFiles]].
 (You can ignore the mentioned `biuoop-1.4.jar` for now, we will explain about it in [Part 2](#part-2-gui-and-abstract-art).).

 We supply this [build.xml](https://github.com/HodyahAdler/-BIUoop2022summer/blob/main/ass2/build.xml) for the assignment.
+Recommendation: read the entire assignment before you start writing it.

+## important note befor you start
+In this course, your plan should simply just work.
+Just like real programmers, you need to think about the special cases that can happen in reality - the rule is that nothing should cause your program to crash.
+Think about how you deal with cases like this on your own.

+In situations where no behavior has been defined, you have to think about what you would expect to happen if it was an application on your cell-phone.
+As long as this is reasonable behavior given the instructions and is logical, it will be accepted.
+(Just like in the real world..)

 ## Part 1: Geometry